-The bargaining agent certified by the executive director of the board as the exclusive bargaining agent shall represent all the public employees within the unit without regard to membership in the organization certified as bargaining agent, except that any public employee at any time may present that public employee's grievance to the public employer and have such grievance adjusted without the intervention of the bargaining agent, if the adjustment is not inconsistent with the terms of a collective bargaining agreement then in effect and if the bargaining agent's representative has been given reasonable opportunity to be present at any meeting of the parties called for the resolution of such grievance.
-[PL 2019, c.
-135, §1 (AMD).]
+D. The bargaining agent certified by the executive director or the executive director's designee as the exclusive bargaining agent shall represent all the judicial employees within the unit without regard to membership in the organization certified as the bargaining agent, except that any judicial employee at any time may present that judicial employee's grievance to the public employer and have that grievance adjusted without the intervention of the bargaining agent if the adjustment is not inconsistent with the terms of a collective bargaining agreement then in effect and if the bargaining agent's representative has been given reasonable opportunity to be present at any meeting of the parties called for the resolution of that grievance.
+[PL 2023, c.
+541, §3 (AMD).]